QuentinRa/oneaudit/README.md

 WIP

 * Clean censored passwords
+* Show API stats
 * Recursive search based on new emails
 * IPs, addresses, usernames, etc.
   * Leakcheck returns a lot of them (check the fields)
-* Rocketreach lookups (more important)
-* Rocketreach exports (least important)
-* Multiple filters for company rocketreach parse
-* handle github/nubela/descriptions?
+* Add Nubela?
+Apollo?
 * Fix cache folder parameter
+* Inform the user of the score of verified emails for each email format

 ## SocOSINT